thepixelist11/Windows-CMD-Web-Protocol/README.md

 # Windows CMD Web Protocol

+# Do NOT use the setup.bat file.
+It is incomplete at the moment.

 ## Description:

 Using this code and the steps below, you can run windows commands in a web browser!
 Once this is set up, you will be able to run most non-admin commands through any web browser like Chrome, Firefox, or Edge.
 To run a command, you can use cmd://COMMAND HERE in a web browser.
 You can even run multiple commands in succession by separating the commands with " and ".